hamaluik/blog.hamaluik.ca/posts/2017-04-23-building-a-collision-engine-part-1-2d-gjk-collision-detection.md

         }
 ```

 Once we've reformed the simplex this way, it's time to check it again.
-If our simplex covers the origin, great&mdash;we're done!
+If our simplex covers the origin, great—we're done!
 Otherwise, evolve the simplex again and try again.
 And again.
 And again.
 And&hellip; wait.
 How do we exit if we **aren't** colliding, meaning our simplex will _never_ contain the origin?

 ### Determining if the Shapes _Aren't_ Colliding

 From geometry we know that if two shapes _aren't_ colliding, the Minkowski difference _will not_ contain the origin.
-Up until this point, we've assumed that the shape we're testing _does_ contain the origin&mdash;we need to change that.
+Up until this point, we've assumed that the shape we're testing _does_ contain the origin—we need to change that.
 Thankfully, this is a relatively easy change.

 Whenever we add a new vertex to the simplex, we can test whether the vertex **went past** the origin or not.
 If it did, we're ok and can continue processing.
 If it **didn't**, we know we won't be intersecting at all, and can exit early.
 How do we know this?
 Because we're using support functions.
 When we add a vertex in a given direction using the support functions, we **know** that that vertex is the vertex which lies the furthest in our direction.
 If that vertex _doesn't_ go past the origin, we will _never_ get a simplex which goes past the origin, meaning it will _never_ contain it.

-We can calculate whether the new vertex passes the origin by determining if `direction` and the line `a0` point in the same direction, meaning their dot product is \\(> 0\\).
+We can calculate whether the new vertex passes the origin by determining if `direction` and the line `a0` point in the same direction, meaning their dot product is \(> 0\).

 <figure>
     <img src="/images/collision-engine-2d-detection/past-origin.svg">
     <figcaption>If the new vertex <em>doesn't</em> pass the origin, no simplex we can create will contain the origin, meaning we <b>are not</b> intersecting.</figcaption>
 </figure>

 To add this into our code, I'm going to modify things a little bit.
-Instead of blindly having a function `evolveSimplex` which never returns anything useful outside of itself, I will make it return some useful information&mdash;either we can't possibly intersect, we need to keep evolving the simplex, or we found an intersection.
+Instead of blindly having a function `evolveSimplex` which never returns anything useful outside of itself, I will make it return some useful information—either we can't possibly intersect, we need to keep evolving the simplex, or we found an intersection.
 We can also reduce a bit of the repetition by partitioning the new vertex addition into its own function which does the check for us.

 ```haxe
 enum EvolveResult {